An Effective Method for Identifying Clusters of Robot Strengths

-Like traditional sports, the primary research interest in the FRC also lies in predicting a match outcome.
-It follows from model (\ref{eq:lnmodel}) that the probability of $\{ D_s = 1\}$, given $x_s = (x_{s1}, \dots, x_{sK})^{\top}$, can be expressed as

-Since no assumption is made on the functional form of $F_o$, the Bradley-Terry model \citep{BT1952, B1953} and the Thurstone-Mosteller model \citep{T1927, M1951} are special cases of the above binary response model.
-In fact, the perspective of the WMPRC model has been adopted to classify players into some skill levels in the United States Chess Federation (USCF) and the National Wheelchair Basketball Association (NWBA).
+Since no assumption is made on the functional form of $F^o$, the Bradley-Terry model \citep{BT1952, B1953} and the Thurstone-Mosteller model \citep{T1927, M1951} are special cases of the above binary response model.

+In fact, the perspective of the WMPRC model can be adopted to classify players into same skill levels in the United States Chess Federation (USCF) and the National Wheelchair Basketball Association (NWBA).
 In contrast with the rating systems in these applications, the number of clusters and clusters of robots in the WMPRC model are unknown in advance of data analysis.
-Furthermore, it may be inappropriate to determine the clusters of robots by some degree of subjective system.

-In the FRC championships, the most important and challenging task for practitioners is to estimate the number of clusters, clusters of robots, and robot strengths.
-As shown by \cite{LCT2021}, this estimation problem can be transformed into model selection from WMPRC candidate models of the form:
+Furthermore, it may be inappropriate to determine the clusters of robots with some degrees of subjectivity.
+As shown by \cite{LCT2021}, the estimation of $\beta^{o}$ can be transformed into model selection from WMPRC candidate models of the form: